 First, “start-up security awareness firm CybeReady has expanded into the U.S. market with an initial funding round of $5 million led by Baseline Ventures,” according to an article on Security Week website.

 Not to be outdone, awareness training company KnowBe4 raised $300 million last week from private equity company KKR.
 According to a different article on Security Week website, “The company has raised $388 million in funding to date, with the latest round valuing the company at $1 billion.”

 None of this should come as a surprise.
 According to Cybersecurity Ventures, “the market for security awareness training will reach $10 billion annually by 2027, up from roughly $1 billion in 2014.”
 Where there’s a growing marketing, there’s going to be growing investment.

 Of course each of the 32 awareness training companies identified by Cybersecurity Ventures claims that their training is the best.
 The latest claim is that the secret to effective delivery is continuous training.

 For example, CybeReady claims their approach is different than other products because theirs is continuous and individually tailored.
 “CybeReady is the only solution,” says CEO Shlomi Gian, “that guarantees behavioral change by leveraging data science and machine learning to train the entire workforce on a monthly basis throughout the year.”

 All of this sounds great, except for two things.

-First, no matter how frequently you train employees, effectiveness never reaches 100%.
+First, no matter how frequently you train employees on how to stop phishing emails, effectiveness never reaches 100%.
 The same training companies receiving the investments admit to it.
 KnowBe4 says Phishing Emails Will Always Get Through.
 Their own research shows that with a full 365 days of training, 2.17% of employees will still get successfully phished.
 That means in a mid-size company of 400 employees, eight will still click on malicious links in phishing emails after a year of training.

 Second, the number of clicks it takes to infect an entire company is ONE.